 Click here for a review of the 2018 Competition

 Previous winners have included international stars Rebecca Evans and Bryn Terfel, both of whom are Vice-Presidents of the Association.

 Whenever possible, winners are given the opportunity of staging with the Morriston Orpheus Choir.
-Chloe Angharad Morgan, the 2017 winner, was the guest soloist with the Choir when they visited Austria and Poland in April 2017.
+The 2018 winner Kieron -Connor Valentine sang with the Choir in June 2019 and Chloe Angharad Morgan, the 2017 winner, was the guest soloist with the Choir when they visited Austria and Poland in April 2017.
 Some have recorded with the Choir and a number have accompanied the Choir on previous overseas concert tours, appearing in such prestigious venues as, the Roy Thomson Hall, Toronto, and the Sydney Opera House.

 PREVIOUS WINNERS’ COMMENTS

 Winning the MOCSA trophy was a poignant moment for me and I feel it has been pivotal in my development as a singer.
 Having the privilege to perform with the choir as a result not only in the Brangwyn Hall, Swansea, but also abroad in Geneva and at other high profile venues has given me invaluable experience.
 I truly hope this tradition will last for many more years to come!
 Visit Gary's website.